Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: Experiments

 \subsection{Experimental Setup}

-In our experiments, we evaluate the performance of the proposed MMR method on both synthetic and real-world datasets.
-The experiments include two types of setups: pairwise registration experiments on synthetic datasets and SLAM experiments using real-world 4D radar data.
+In our experiments, we evaluate the performance of our proposed GMMR method on both synthetic and real-world datasets.
+In particular, the experiments include two settings: pairwise registration on synthetic data and odometry and SLAM evaluation on real-world 4D radar datasets.

-For the pairwise registration experiments, we use the \textbf{Stanford Bunny}, \textbf{Dragon}, \textbf{Happy Buddha} and \textbf{Armadillo} datasets obtained from the Stanford 3D Scanning Repository \cite{curless1996volumetric}.
-In particular, we choose one point cloud from each of these datasets.
-To create a registration scenario, we manually apply known rigid transformations to generate a second frame for each point cloud.
+For the synthetic pairwise registration experiments, we use the \textbf{Stanford Bunny}, \textbf{Dragon}, \textbf{Happy Buddha} and \textbf{Armadillo} datasets obtained from the Stanford 3D Scanning Repository \cite{curless1996volumetric}.
+In particular, to emulate the characteristics of 4D radar point clouds, we down-sample each point cloud and add synthetic noise.
+Then we apply known rigid transformations to generate a second frame for each point cloud.
+Notably, in this case, the generated noisy source and target point clouds are not perfectly aligned under the ``true" transformation.

-For the SLAM experiments, we use the \textbf{4D radar dataset} \cite{li20234d} collected in real world.
-This dataset consists of sparse and noisy data sequences captured by a 4D radar sensor.
-From this dataset, we integrate our MMR into SLAM to perform registration and evaluate the overall performance.
+Moreover, for real-world evaluation experiments, we use the real-world \textbf{4D radar dataset} \cite{li20234d} in our previous work.
+In particular, the dataset consists of outdoor data sequences measured by a 4D radar sensor.
+And on this dataset, we first conduct scan-to-scan odometry evaluation.
+Moreover, we also integrate our GMMR into a 4D radar-only SLAM pipeline \cite{li20234d} to perform registration in a full SLAM system and evaluate the performance in realistic scenarios. {We further evaluate the generalization ability of our method on the public 4D radar dataset \textbf{NTU4DRadLM} \cite{zhang2023ntu4dradlm}, by integrating GMMR into another SLAM system 4DRadarSLAM \cite{zhang20234dradarslam}.}

-All experiments are run on an Intel i7-1360P computer with 64GB RAM and a NVIDIA RTX3080Ti GPU.
+In addition, all experiments are run on an Intel i7-1360P computer with 64GB RAM and an NVIDIA RTX3080Ti GPU.